An attempt at keeping track of everything I do :).

 Other Exploration

-In the summer of 2023 I interned at Apple as a Battery Firmware Engineer.
+In the summers of 2023, 2024, and 2025 I interned at Apple as a Battery Firmware Engineer.
 I got to work with embedded systems to contribute to firmware functionality for interacting with the Battery Management System chip on iPhone and Apple Watch.
-This included development for ARM Micro Trace Buffer (MTB), I2C communication, and other firmware features.
+This includes real time system development for many features, including secure update, driver development, and I2C communication.

 Arcadia Tractor